Rick-Caetano/Rick-Caetano/README.md

 - 🌱 I’m currently learning technologies for programming on the web
 - 🤔 I’m looking for Tips for entering the market as a professional and to improve the code
 - 💬 Ask me about JavaScript, SQL, CSS
-- 🤓 I'm a geek love the superheros films, videogames, linux and hardware
+- 🤓 I'm a geek and love films, videogames, linux and hardware

 ### 📫 How about talking a little or programming <strong>together</strong>?
 How to reach me:
 1. Instagram: <a href="https://instagram.com/rickcaetano/">@rickCaetano</a>